pysam-developers/pysam/doc/glossary.rst

       and another 2 matches.

    region
       A genomic region, stated relative to a reference sequence.
-Consists of reference name ('chr1'), start (100000), and end (200000).
+A region consists of reference name ('chr1'), start (100000), and end (200000).
       0-based coordinates.
 Can be expressed as a string ('chr1:10000:20000')

    column
       Reads that are aligned to a base in the :term:`reference` sequence.

+   tid
+      The :term:`target` id.
+The target id is 0 or a positive integer mapping to entries within the sequence dictionary in the header section of a :term:`TAM` file or :term:`BAM` file.

    Reference
-      The sequence that reads have been mapped onto.
+      The sequence that a :term:`tid` refers to.
 For example ``chr1``, ``contig123``.

    BAM
        Binary SAM format.
 BAM files are binary formatted, indexed and